MicrosoftDocs/power-platform/power-virtual-agents/guidance/defining-chatbot-topics.md

 ---
 title: "Begin the bot topic design process"
 description: "You use bot topics in Power Virtual Agents to provide answers and information for your customers or bot users.
-Considering the types of questions and tasks that your bot users have will aid in the development of your chatbot design plan."
+Considering the types of questions and tasks that your bot users have assists in the development of your chatbot design plan."
 author: HenryJammes
 ms.date: 05/18/2023
 ms.topic: conceptual